+- Must be at least 18 years old.

-- •Must have a high school diploma or a G.E.D. certificate. - •Must be physically fit to work in the construction industry. - •Must pass a drug test. - •Must be a U.S. citizen or in the process of naturalization. - •Must pass an aptitude test. - •Must pass a pulmonary function exam.
+- Must have a high school diploma or a G.E.D. certificate.

+- Must be physically fit to work in the construction industry.

+- Must pass a drug test.

+- Must be a U.S. citizen or in the process of naturalization.

+- Must pass an aptitude test.

+- Must pass a personal interview.